beatrizsantiago/beatrizsantiago/README.md

 ## Hello everyone!
 I'm Beatriz Santiago 😄

-A few years ago I got to know the IT world :sparkles: and have fallen in love with it ever since.
+A few years ago I discovered the IT world :sparkles: and have fallen in love with it ever since.
-Currently, I dare to develop software on the client side :lipstick: and try to learn a little more about the server side. :construction::monocle_face:
+Currently, I develop software on the client side :lipstick: and try to learn a little more about the server side. :construction::monocle_face:

 My favorite application development <strong>stacks</strong> are [ReactJS](https://reactjs.org/), [React Native](https://reactnative.dev/), [Typescript](https://www.typescriptlang.org/), [GraphQl](https://graphql.org/).